jjdavidson/jjdavidson.github.io/index.md

 # Jonathan Davidson

 I am a mathematician interested in **analysis and combinatorics**.
-My research centers on **transforming discrete objects into continuous objects in order to study combinatorial optimization problems**, with graph limits serving as a guiding example.
+My research centers on transforming discrete objects into continuous objects in order to study combinatorial optimization problems, with graph limits serving as a guiding example.
 I am particularly drawn to problems in which analytic structure emerges naturally from combinatorial data.

 ---

 ## Background

-I completed my undergraduate studies at **Stanford University**, where I worked on problems related to **minimal and capillary surfaces**, studying how geometric boundary conditions can produce singular behavior in the resulting variational surfaces.
+I completed my undergraduate studies at Stanford University, where I worked on problems related to **minimal and capillary surfaces**, studying how geometric boundary conditions can produce singular behavior in the resulting variational surfaces.

-I completed my master’s degree at **California State University, Los Angeles**, where I conducted research in extremal combinatorics, including work on:
+I completed my master’s degree at **California State University, Los Angeles**, where I conducted research in **combinatorics**, including work on:

 - The chromatic number of Abelian Cayley graphs
 - The multicolored Erdős box problem